-A Fresh Look at Psychoanalytic Technique (forthcoming from Routledge on Aug 24, 2021) is a new collection of select papers on psychoanalysis by a BPSI Member, Fred Busch, PhD.
+A Fresh Look at Psychoanalytic Technique (Routledge, 2021) is a new collection of select papers on psychoanalysis by a BPSI Member, Fred Busch, PhD.
 Covering key topics such as what is unique about psychoanalysis, interpretation, psychic truth, the role of memory and the importance of the analyst’s reveries, this book brings together the author’s most important work on this subject for the first time.
 Taken as a whole, Busch’s work has provided an updated Freudian model for a curative process through psychoanalysis, along with the techniques to accomplish this.
 Meticulous in providing the theoretical underpinnings for their conclusions, these essays depict how Busch, as a humanist, has continuously championed what in retrospect seems basic to psychoanalytic technique but which has not always been at the forefront of our thinking: the patient’s capacity to hear, understand and emotionally feel interventions.
 Presenting a deep appreciation for Freudian theory, this book also integrates the work of analysts from Europe and Latin America, which has been prevalent in his recent work.
 Comprehensive and clear, these works focus on clinical issues, providing numerous examples of work with patients whilst also presenting concise explanations of the theoretical background.

 The present book is a fundamental rework of the Ego Psychological or Contemporary Freudian approach to psychoanalytic technique, original, profound, and persuasive.
 The clarity and depth of this major contributions, the wealth of sophisticated clinical illustrations and their convincing links with the author’s underlying theories makes for exciting and thought-provoking reading.
 I believe it is destined to become a classic in the literature of psychoanalytic technique.~ Otto Kernberg, MD, Training and Supervising Analyst, Columbia University Center for Psychoanalytic Training and Research, Professor of Psychiatry at Cornell University and Director of the Institute for Personality Disorders Institute of the New York Hospital-Cornell Medical Center